lock page (2)

 Current Q13 student

-“Since I’ve lived in Stein since the 5th grade, I actually grew up here.
-This long period of time has had a strong influence on me and contributed significantly to becoming the person I am today.”
+“Since I’ve lived in Stein since fifth grade, I really did grow up here.
+That long period of time had a profound impact on me and played a major role in shaping me into the person I am today.”

-To the blog article: “Stein proudly presents: Levi Umhau
+To the blog post: “Stein proudly presents: Levi Umhau«

 Lara Cartsburg